tiera2/Strykt/Readme.txt

-Thou shalt not use this code for evil!
+1. Thou shalt not use this code for evil!
+2. Thou shalt not question the importans of board meetings.